langgptai/awesome-gemini-prompts/README.md

 We hope you find these prompts useful and have fun using Gemini!

+## best practices when writing prompts
+To improve your success with Gemini for Google Workspace, follow some basic best practices when writing prompts telling Gemini what to do.

+- Use natural language
+- Be clear and concise
+- Provide context
+- Use specific and relevant keywords
+- Break down complex tasks into separate prompts

 ## Copilot
 ### Create study plan (official example)